Remember Jewish Łaszczów

 May their names be remembered.

 According to a letter dated October 10, 1947 from the Joint Distribution Committee, on behalf of Holocaust survivors in Szczecin, 32 Jews from Krylow and 18 Jews from Laszczow were still living in Szczecin in poor conditions as of the date of the letter.
-It is unclear what happened to these 50 survivors.
+It is unclear what happened to these 50 Holocaust survivors.

 Please review the site content below.
 Zachor - We Remember.